-Animals have traditionally been used in biomedical education to teach human physiology and pharmaceutical principles, study human anatomical form and function, and practise human surgical procedures.
-Yet the following recent developments have contributed to a paradigm shift in this field: improvements in human-patient simulation and computer-assisted learning technology that teaches biomedical education as well as or better than animal dissection and experimentation, 235 rising public opposition to animal use in laboratories, 236 increasing animal laboratory cost burdens, 237 and a renewed focus by the medical community on improving patient safety and reducing clinical errors through simulation-based training.
-238
+Animals have traditionally been used in biomedical education to teach human physiology and pharmaceutical principles, study human anatomical form and function, and practice human surgical procedures.
+Yet numerous developments have contributed to a paradigm shift in this field.
+They include improvements in human-patient simulation and computer-assisted learning technology that teaches biomedical education as well as or better than animal dissection and experimentation, 220 rising public opposition to animal use in laboratories, 221 increasing animal laboratory cost burdens, 222 and a renewed focus by the medical community on improving patient safety and reducing clinical errors through simulation-based training.
+223

-Medical experts have recommended a transition from an animal-based pedagogy to "a robust curriculum composed of didactics, task trainers, virtual reality, cadavers, computer software, high-fidelity patient simulators, and supervised clinical work".
-239 Unlike animal-based laboratories, these non-animal training methods accurately model human anatomy, physiology, and pharmaceutical intervention and can effectively prepare students for the workplace.
-Further benefits include allowing students to repeat medical procedures until proficiency is achieved, improving provider confidence and transference of learned skills to clinical practice, and allowing educators to receive real-time objective performance feedback.
-240
+Human simulation-based teaching has become the gold standard.
+Now, medical students in Canada, India, and the US learn without using animals throughout the undergraduate curricula. ^{224,225} Medical experts have recommended a transition away from an animal-based pedagogy and towards "a robust curriculum composed of didactics, task trainers, virtual reality, cadavers, computer software, high-fidelity patient simulators, and supervised clinical work".
+226 Unlike animal-based approaches, these non-animal training methods accurately model human anatomy and physiology, allow students to repeat medical procedures until proficiency is achieved, improve provider confidence and transference of learned skills to clinical practice, and allow educators to receive real-time objective performance feedback.
+227